 Feel Small in the Grand Laval University Courtyard

-It was the first university in North America to offer higher education in French, established in the 17th century; it’s over 300 years old.
+It was the first university in North America to offer higher education in French.
+It was established in the 17th century, making it over 300 years old.
 The buildings in the courtyard range in age from the 17th through 20th centuries, with casement windows and stucco walls reaching steep roofs with dormers.

-As we transition to must-see places and things to do in Quebec City, the walls are an attraction to themselves.
-Mikkel’s favorite place to view the wall – and view from the top of the rampart – was at Porte Saint-Jean, just above Rue Saint-Jean.
+My favorite place to view the wall – and view from the top of the rampart – was at Porte Saint-Jean, just above Rue Saint-Jean.
 Here, you can see the height of the wall and look through its crenels to the street below.
-You truly get a feel for the protection they provided the city.
+You truly get a feel for the protection the walls provided the city.